-The gross fee per unit for each land use was then calculated by multiplying the number of new peak hour trips generated by each land use by the cost per trip for that service area.
+The gross impact fee per unit for each land use was then calculated by multiplying the number of new peak hour trips generated by each land use by the cost per trip for that service area.
 This amount is adjusted by applying applicable credits for demolition of previous structures, and construction of eligible improvements to the highway network.
-Finally, the net fee is multiplied by an Impact Fee Multiplier determined by the County Board, and, for eligible projects, by an Impact Fee Discount.
+Finally, the net impact fee is multiplied by an Impact Fee Multiplier determined by the County Board, and, for eligible projects, by an Impact Fee Discount.
+Eligible developers may also receive a Charitable Organization Discount.
 The resulting impact fee is the amount payable to the County to offset a portion of the capital cost of new and expanded roadways.